Frequently Asked Questions

 We use LiPo rechargeable batteries to power our drones.
 Each battery lasts anywhere from 10-25 minutes, depending on the payload, temperature and type of aircraft.
 Swapping out a battery only takes a couple minutes and we always bring multiple batteries to each shoot.
 During a long shoot, we can also recharge batteries in our grip van.

 Yes, all of our pilots have obtained a Part 107 license from the FAA.

 Are you insured specifically for drones?

-Yes, we are insured by the leader in the industry who specializes in covering drones for general liability and hull damage.
-We are also insured with separate production insurance.
+Yes, we are insured for general liability up to 5 million dollars, which is required for large scale productions.
+We also have separate production insurance for any ground work.
 If you decide to book us, we will be happy to provide you with our certificate of insurance, adding your company as additionally insured.